apurvmittal-MSDS/Data-Science-Projects/Data Science Project 1/README.md

 Apurv Mittal

 ## Project Description
-The project entails a EDA for a beer and breweries dataset.
+The project entails an EDA abd Data Analysis for a beer and breweries dataset.

+## Folders
+Data -> Data folder has the raw datasets
+Deliverables -> Deliverables folder has the .RMD file, Presentation (Keynote format) and the Knit(HTML) file.

 ## Videos links